-We've been contemplating putting up a hoophouse for quite some time and finally jumped in and ordered one from a greenhouse supply store nearby in Pennsylvania.
+We've been contemplating putting up a high tunnel for quite some time and finally jumped in and ordered one from a greenhouse supply store nearby in Pennsylvania.
 It's definitely not the optimal time to be building it, as it would be really useful to have it in place now, but there is probably never a perfect time.

 We are in many ways totally unprepared to be moving forward having not even removed the sod or prepared the soil yet.
 Or whatever we are going to do.
 That's another huge job to be done in the next week.
 It's so wonderful to have a husband who is such a good sport.
 He has his own full time job.
 But he's off for two weeks and we hope to get a lot done.

 Starting seed continues.
 We got out our three tier grow light from the barn.
 I've had it for years, but haven't used it for awhile.
 Got it all cleaned up and ready to use.
 I've never used germination mats much, but just purchased three 4' mats that fit in the trays of the grow light trays.
 Most of the seeds I'm germinating at the moment require the heat.
-I've only had one little mat up until now, so this is a move up in scale.
+I've only had one little mat up until now, so this is a move up.
 Today I seeded clary sage, strawflower, digitalis, and hollyhocks.
 The Madame Butterfly snapdragons started about 14 days ago are just sprouting and the sweet peas out in the greenhouse are sprouting at about a 50-60% germination rate.
 Hopefully more will sprout.
 They just started popping up a couple days ago.

 Tomorrow I'm attending a creative women in business workshop in Baltimore and will leave hubby to get a lot of work done on his own.
 (Probably a good move for our collective sanity.)

 Our existing garden before expanding to grow cut flowers.

 The first row of post are in!